PASSIONLab/BELLA/README.md

 The repository contains also the code to get the recall/precision of BELLA and other long-read aligners (Minimap, Minimap2, DALIGNER, MHAP and BLASR).

-* **Ground truth generation for real data set**: SAMparser.py allows to transform the BWA-MEM/Minimap2 .sam output file in a simpler format usable as input to the evaluation code when using real data set.
+* **Ground truth generation for real data set**: SAMparser.py allows to transform the Minimap2 .sam output file in a simpler format usable as input to the evaluation code when using real data set.

 ```
+minimap2 -ax map-pb  ref.fa pacbio-reads.fq > aln.sam   # for PacBio subreads
 samtools view -h -Sq 10 -F 4 aln.sam > mapped_q10.sam	# remove reads with quality values smaller than 10
 samtools view -h mapped_q10.sam | grep -v -e 'XA:Z:' -e 'SA:Z:' | samtools view -S -h > unique_mapped_q10.sam	# remove reads mapped to multiple locations
-python3 SAMparser.py <bwamem/minimap2-output>	# output input file for the evaluation code
+python3 SAMparser.py <bwamem/minimap2-output>
 ```

 * **Ground truth generation for synthetic data set**: mafconvert.py allows to transform the .MAF file from PBSIM (Pacbio read simulator) in a simpler format usable as input to the evaluation code when using synthetic data set.